HexagonCore/input_num/README.md

 	    Default value is **True**

 	 ‎
-⚠️If you want to set only second option, set the first option too⚠️
+⚠️**If you want to set only second option, set the first option too**⚠️

 ### ‎